projectara/greybus-spec/source/device_class.rst

 .. c:function:: int get_voltage(u32 *voltage);

-    Returns a value indicating the current voltage of the battery.
+    Returns a value indicating the voltage level of the battery.

 .. c:function:: int get_current(u32 *current);

-    Returns a value indicating the current current supplied or drawn of the battery.
+    Returns a value indicating the current being supplied or drawn from the battery.

 .. c:function:: int get_total_capacity(u32 *capacity);